-Output Settings:
+Output Settings

 - ♦ Smooth: Adjust according to type of image.
 For example, decrease (make sharper) if tracing a shape with sharp corners like an envelope template.
 Increase (make smoother) if tracing a shape with soft curves, like a teddy bear.
-Refer to Section 7.03.3. - ♦ Detail: If tiny undesired shapes appear, decrease to filter those shapes out. - Single Line Threshold: When tracing coloring book images (image with black outlines), use to convert those double lines to single lines. - ♦ Break Apart Outlines: Checking the Break Apart Outlines box will save a step if different parts of the tracing need to be edited separately or placed on separate layers. - Blackout: Check this box so that internal shapes (child shapes) are not included in the tracing. - Add Image Layer: Check this box if a copy of the imported image will be needed, such as for a print and cut application.
+Refer to Section 7.03.3. - Detail: If tiny undesired shapes appear, decrease to filter those shapes out.
+Refer to Section 7.03.4. - ♦ Single Line Threshold: When tracing coloring book images (image with black outlines), use to convert those double lines to single lines.
+Refer to Section 7.03.5 - ♦ Break Apart Outlines: Checking the Break Apart Outlines box will save a step if different parts of the tracing need to be edited separately or placed on separate layers. - ♦ Blackout: Check this box so that internal shapes (child shapes) are not included in the tracing.
+Refer to Section 7.03.5. - Add Image Layer: Check this box if a copy of the imported image will be needed, such as for a print and cut application.
 The result will be two layers grouped: one will be labeled "Print" and the other layer will be labeled "Cut."
+Refer to Section 7.03.7.

-• Output:
+• Output

-- None of the settings in the Output section affect the final result, with the exception of the Crop function.
-The other settings only affect the Preview so adjust as desired. - When you click on the Crop icon, a rectangle will appear that can be resized to fit around the desired part of the image.
+- Most of the settings in the Output section do not affect the final result, with the exception of the Crop and Mask functions in the Edit Mode menu.
+The other settings only affect the Preview so adjust as desired. - ♦ Edit Mode: Crop When you select the Crop option, a rectangle will appear that can be resized to fit around the desired part of the image.
 This is useful when there are multiple images in a raster file and you only want to trace some of them.
 For example: